SlimJallouli/b_u585_iota02_iot_reference/readme.md

 ### Step 2.
 Update the X-NUCLEO-67W61M1 module

-If you are using the <a href="https://www.st.com/en/evaluation-tools/x-nucleo-67w61m1.html" target="_blank" rel="noopener noreferrer">X-NUCLEO-67W61M1</a> module, you need to make sure to update the module firmware to revision 1.0.0.
+If you are using the <a href="https://www.st.com/en/evaluation-tools/x-nucleo-67w61m1.html" target="_blank" rel="noopener noreferrer">X-NUCLEO-67W61M1</a> module, you need to make sure to update the module firmware to revision 1.2.0.
 Follow this <a href="https://github.com/STMicroelectronics/x-cube-st67w61/tree/main/Projects/ST67W6X_Scripts/Binaries" target="_blank" rel="noopener noreferrer">link</a> for instructions

+>**Note:** If you want to use the ST67 module, you need to load either `profile_t01` or `profile_t02` to the module before using it. `profile_t01` runs TCP/IP, MQTT, and TLS on the ST67 module, while `profile_t02` runs TCP/IP, MQTT, and TLS on the host STM32.

 ### Step 3.
 Import the projects to STM32CubeIDE